 - Data migration tool from modern admin center:

 - References :

 Introduction to SharePoint online administration – today we’ll learn about the various features of modern SharePoint online admin center – but before heads on that, we’ll recap about what is SharePoint administration in on-premise SharePoint.
 In simple word, the SharePoint central administration is an IIS web application which gets created automatically during the installation of SharePoint product.
-This web application becomes center or hub of all web application using this we can create a new application, site collection and manage them and also we can share the resources across the all web application, there are many kinds of stuff we can deal with but at the high level, this is all about SharePoint administration in on-premise.
-When it comes to SharePoint online it is a bit different like we cannot create a new web application, all site collections/sites are created under one web application and also we cannot create or configure any service applications, these are maintained by Microsoft itself but the core concept of administering SharePoint online and on-premise are same.
-As the user adoption has been changing over the modern technology, the SharePoint also rapidly is changing in that race – as a result as of now(July 2019) we have two types SharePoint Admin center:
+This web application becomes the center or hub of all web application using this we can create a new application, site collection and manage them, and also we can share the resources across the all web application, there are many kinds of stuff we can deal with but at the high level, this is all about SharePoint administration in on-premise.
+When it comes to SharePoint online it is a bit different like we cannot create a new web application, all site collections/sites are created under one web application, and also we cannot create or configure any service applications, these are maintained by Microsoft itself but the core concept of administering SharePoint online and on-premise are same.
+As the user adoption has been changing over the modern technology, the SharePoint also rapidly is changing in that race – as a result as of now(July 2019) we have two types of SharePoint Admin center:

 - Modern SharePoint admin center and